 There have been no changes in what the Trust considers to be its capital and there have been no significant changes to the Trust's capital management objectives, policies and processes in the period.
-The Trust's investment assets are invested in accordance with the Trust's Statement of Investment Policies and Procedures, established October 2018 and modified and approved in September 2021 to amend the tolerance range and target allocations of the permitted investments as disclosed in Note 3.
+The Trust's investment assets are invested in accordance with the Trust's Statement of Investment Policies and Procedures, established October 2018 and modified and approved in April 2022 to amend the tolerance range and target allocations of the permitted investments as disclosed in Note 3.

-The investment objective of the Trust is to not earn a negative rate of return, recognizing that this objective may increase should the cash flow profile of the Trust allow for additional risk to be taken.
+The investment objective of the Trust is to outperform inflation, as measured by Canadian CPI, with an acceptable level of risk, recognizing that this objective may increase should the cash flow profile of the Trust allow for additional risk to be taken.
 A secondary investment objective is to compare the Trust's performance to the returns obtained from a benchmark index made up as follows: